gamermount56/sdk-readme/README.md

 `Location` contains all the data of the piece's current position and orientation.

+Note: The Orientation value for the basic tiles (words and numbers) are not particularly stable.
+If you need orientation you will want to use Coding or domino codes which will give you much cleaner values.

 ```csharp
 public class Location {
   public float X { get; }